Kihyu/TrackUrl/README.md

 <br>
 Then Copy The https link and paste it into the other window.
 <br>
 when someone open the link you will get on one window coordinates.
-Just tip them in google maps and u have the location.
+Just tap them in google maps and u have the location.